Bankruptcy Options in Staten Island

 Assets: We generally would not file a Chapter 7 bankruptcy even though the client was below the income ceiling, if the client had a risk of losing certain assets to a bankruptcy trustee.
 We will use our skills to attempt to exempt assets and protect them from creditors.

-Residence: We can protect up to $150,000 per person in home equity (above the mortgage and home equity loan).
+Residence: We can protect home equity up to $170,825 per person (above the mortgage and home equity loan).

 Retirement: We can protect retirement funds.